-The new Urtext edition of Mozart's A-major Sonata 'for clavier alone' with its famous finale, the 'Rondo alla turca', breaks fresh ground.
-A recently rediscovered section of the lost autograph has provoked Bärenreiter to offer an up-to-date Urtext performance edition of this celebrated work, originally published in 1784.
+The new Urtext edition of Mozart's A major Sonata 'for clavier alone' with its famous finale, the 'Rondo alla turca', breaks fresh ground.
+Recent discoveries of a section of the lost autograph and a previously unknown contemporary copy of the complete autograph have provoked Bärenreiter to offer an up-to-date Urtext performance edition of this celebrated work.
 The only edition truly faithful to the sources, it employs the most innovative methodology of our time by separating the musical texts of the autograph and the original print.
 Both versions of the sonata reflect historical reality, and the editor has refrained from conflating them into a single new text.

-Another important area of Bärenreiter's catalogue of Viennese classical piano music is the ongoing Urtext edition of Beethoven's complete piano sonatas including the early “Kurfürsten” Sonatas.
-Meticulously and critically evaluated from the sources by Jonathan Del Mar, these sonatas appear in individual editions or are grouped by opus number.
+Another important area of Bärenreiter's catalogue of Viennese classical piano music is the Urtext edition of Beethoven's complete piano sonatas including the early “Kurfürsten” Sonatas.
+Meticulously and critically evaluated from the sources by Jonathan Del Mar, these sonatas appear in three collected volumes as well as in individual editions grouped by opus number.